mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 If you include a {{cssxref("class_selectors", "class")}}, {{cssxref("id_selectors", "id")}}, or {{cssxref("type_selectors", "type")}} selector for a class, id, element or custom-element that doesn't exist, it may be a logic error, but not an error the parser needs to handle.
 If, however, you have a typo in a pseudo-class or pseudo-element, that may create an invalid selector, which is an error the parser will notice.

-If a selector list contains any invalid selectors, it creates an [invalid selector list](/en-US/docs/Web/CSS/Selector_list#invalid_selector_list), and the entire style block is ignored.
-There are exceptions: if the invalid selector is within the {{cssxref(":is")}} and {{cssxref(":where")}} pseudo-classes, which accept [forgiving selector lists](/en-US/docs/Web/CSS/Selector_list#forgiving_selector_list), the selector list will not be invalidated.
-There is also an [exception for -webkit-]](#webkit-exception) prefixed pseudo-elements.
+If a selector list contains any invalid selectors, it is an [invalid selector list](/en-US/docs/Web/CSS/Selector_list#invalid_selector_list) and the entire style block is ignored.
+There are exceptions: if the invalid selector is within the {{cssxref(":is")}} or {{cssxref(":where")}} pseudo-classes, which accept [forgiving selector lists](/en-US/docs/Web/CSS/Selector_list#forgiving_selector_list) or if the unknown selectors is a [`-webkit-` prefixed pseudo-element](#webkit-exception), only the unknown selector is ignored as not matching anything.
+The selector list is not be invalidated..

-If a selector list contains any invalid selectors outside of an `:is()` or `:where()`, that single unsupported selector in the selector list will invalidate the entire rule.
+If a selector list contains any invalid selectors outside of these exception, a single invalid or unsupported selector in the selector list will invalidate the entire rule.
 The entire selector block will be ignored.
 The user-agent will look for the closing curly brace and will continue parsing again from that point on.

 #### Webkit exception

-Due to legacy issues with the overuse of browser prefixes in selectors (and property names), to prevent the invalidation of selector lists, browsers treat all [pseudo-elements](/en-US/docs/Web/CSS/Pseudo-elements) that start with a `-webkit-` prefix, case-insensitive, and that don't end with `()`, as valid.
+Due to legacy issues with the overuse of browser prefixes in selectors (and [property names and values](#vendor-prefixes)), to prevent the invalidation of selector lists, browsers treat all [pseudo-elements](/en-US/docs/Web/CSS/Pseudo-elements) that start with a `-webkit-` prefix, case-insensitive, and that don't end with `()`, as valid.

 This means that `::-webkit-works-only-in-samsung` will not invalidate a selector list no matter the browser.
 In such cases, the pseudo-element may not be recognized or supported by the browser, but if a `-webkit-` prefixed pseudo-element will not cause the entire selector list and it's associated style block to be ignored.
 On the other hand, the unknown prefixed selector with a function notation `::-webkit-imaginary-function()` will invalidate the entire selector list and the browser will ignore the entire selector block.